joewalp/Jugglebot/environments/README.md

 #### Task 5.
 Try the arm64-based Docker container environment

-At this time, the arm64-based Docker container environment is not intended to be used for development.
+The arm64-based Docker container environment is not currently intended to be used for development.
 It's primarily a testbed for the development environment provisioning.
-However, you can attempt to build it if you'd like to take a peek.
+However, you can build it if you'd like to take a peek.
+On my machine, this takes approximately two hours.
-As of this writing, we're encountering a couple build issues:

-> Issue 1.
-We experience intermittent timeouts during the phase where it's
-> downloading packages from the Ubuntu ports apt repository.
->
-> Issue 2.
-We receive a 'nosuid' error upon executing the first task that
-> requires sudo in `ubuntu-docker/main_playbook.yml`.

-Within the WSL2 environment, run the build utility for the Docker native platform environment.
-The run duration of this script depends on the download speed of your internet connection.
-It takes roughly an hour on a slow connection.
-It does not prompt for passwords, so you don't need to supervise it.
-This arm64-based Docker container can run simultaneously with the native environment Docker container that you built in Step 9 of the Instructions.

 ```zsh
 # WSL Ubuntu-20.04